UsabilityEngineering/ux-journal-yoyeng83/README.md

 ## Introduction

 During my stay at Heritage Inn, I have a big issue with the bathroom fan system.
-Instead of providing proper **ventilation**, the fan, controlled by a timer, seemed to circulate **hot air**, making an already uncomfortable situation even worse.
-This experience made me reflect on how poorly designed environmental controls can significantly impact **User eXperience (UX)** in real-world spaces.
+Instead of providing proper ventilation, the fan, controlled by a timer, seemed to circulate hot air, making an already uncomfortable situation even worse.
+This experience made me reflect on how poorly designed environmental controls can significantly impact user experince in the real world.